ejw773/to-do-30/README.md

   *   "Worst one so far - next one will be better"
   *   "Learned some new styling tricks!"

-* Bonus: Create [an index page](https://todo.elijahwilcott.com/) for all your different deployed apps.

 * Share on social media with #todo30.

 * Don't quit.